Ghost gear: a phantom menace

 What we're doing

-The size and origin of the ghost gear problem in UK waters remains poorly understood, but it is clear that entanglement in ghost fishing gear is a threat to animal welfare.
-This is we are taking a lead role in tackling this phantom menace by carrying out research and working with partners and stakeholders to explore and clarify why this issues needs to be urgently addressed.
+Although the threat to animals is clear, the size and origin of ghost gear in UK waters is not understood.
+This is why we are taking the lead in tackling this phantom menace.
+By carrying out research and working with partners to bring attention to the issue, we are:

-- Working with the UK Government to identify those areas most affected by ghost gear in UK waters
+- Working with the UK Government to identify areas most affected by ghost gear in the UK.

-- Working with the companies, organisations and individuals who can stop fishing gear entering our seas
+- Working with companies, organisations and individuals who can stop ghost gear in our seas.

-- Enabling initiatives that focus on the removal of ghost gear in UK waters and around the UK coastline
+- Removing ghost gear from UK waters and around the UK coastline.

-- Supporting partners working on hands-on animal rescue to save marine mammals injured by ghost fishing gear
+- Supporting hands-on rescue work to save animals injured by ghost fishing gear.